13435399586/learngit/readme.txt

 A man is a person
-Git is a version control system
+today is a happy day
 Git is free software